script-fu/script-fu.github.io/_posts/2022-12-2-QuickStart.md

 on the GitHub website.

 * Click the *filename.scm*
-* Click the “Raw” download button that appears, this will present the raw text.
+* Click the “Raw” button that appears, this will present the raw text.
 * Right click the page and “Save As” to download the file to your computer.
 * Remove any .txt extension that gets added by the OS
 * Save plug-ins in a folder named the same as the .scm file;
-  **e.g /plug-ins/plug-in-name/plug-in-name.scm.**
+* **e.g /plug-ins/plug-in-name/plug-in-name.scm.**
 * In Linux, right click the file, *properties->permissions->allow executing file as program*
 * Restart Gimp to see the plug-in menu.
 Keyboard shortcut the plug-in if it's useful to your workflow.
 * all [ plug-ins](https://github.com/script-fu/script-fu.github.io/blob/main/plug-ins) can be downloaded here...